sjanhunen/dokimazo/papers/one-question.rst

 Heart & Soul
 ------------

-It turns out that heart and soul are actually the real key words to understanding.
+It turns out that heart and soul are actually the real key words to understanding the greatest commandment.
 And they are, in fact, closely related.
 To see this, we need to go back to the passage in Deuteronomy that Christ was quoting in Mark:

    [Deu 6:4-6 NKJV] 4 "Hear, O Israel: The LORD our God, the LORD [is] one!
 5 "You shall love the LORD your God with all your heart, with all your soul, and with all your strength.
 6 "And these words which I command you today shall be in your heart.

 Which word is missing here that was present in Mark? *Heart* and *soul* and *strength* (or might) are all present.
 But the word *mind* is absent.
 Why is this significant?

 We must keep in mind that Deuteronomy was written long before Mark, and it was written from a Hebrew perspective.
-The people that Jesus was addressing in Mark had the influence of Greek philosophers like Plato for several hundred years.
-To Plato, the mind was a big deal.
+The people that Jesus was addressing in Mark were living in a culture that had been influenced by Greek philosophers like Plato for hundreds of years.
+And to Plato, the mind was a big deal.
 In fact, he believed that one could arrive at ultimate or absolute truth through use of the mind or the intellect.
-The mind was so elevated that is was a god.
-The mind was viewed as the immortal part of the soul.
+The mind was so elevated that it had practically become a god.
+The mind was viewed as a central part of the immortal soul.

 But all of this is contrary to a true Scriptural understanding of the mind.
-Scripture teaches that the heart is a deeper part of the person that actually steers the rational mind.
+Scripture teaches that the heart is the deepest part of the person.
+And it is actually the heart that steers the rational mind.
 In Romans chapter 1, Paul describes the sad path of nations that resisted the truth of God and went after idols.
-First, it starts with them failing to glorify God as God (Rom 1:21).
-That sounds a lot like the greatest commandment.
+It started when those nations failed to glorify God as God (Rom 1:21).
 This resulted in their foolish heart being darkened.
-Finally, God gave them over to a reprobate mind (Rom 1:28).
+Finally, God gave them over to a reprobate mind that led to all sorts of activities not in line with the heart of God (Rom 1:28).
 Not glorifying God led to a darkened heart which led to a reprobate mind.
 The heart actually steered the mind off course.

-I believe that Christ was acknowledging the importance of the mind as part of a complete person, but I don't believe it was a major focus of his teaching.
+Christ acknowledges the importance of the rational mind as part of a complete person, but I don't believe it was the major focus of his teaching.
 You can see this quite easily by looking at how many times he actually uses the word.
-If we were to look at the words Christ spoke in the book of Mark, this is what we would find.
+Just looking at the words spoken by Christ in the book of Mark uncovers the following:

 - Heart: 8x
 - Soul: 8x
 - Mind: 1x (only in the quotation from Deut)

-So I think it's fair to say Christ focused on the heart and soul in His teaching because he speaks about them  8 times more frequently than the mind in the book of Mark.
+It's fair to say that Christ focused on the heart and soul in His teaching.
+He speaks about them 8 times more frequently than the mind throughout the book of Mark.

-Looking at the book of Deuteronomy, it's filled with references to the heart.
-In fact, out of all the books in the Old Testament, it's one of the top books about the heart with 49 references to 'heart'.
-But the book of Psalms does beat it out with 133 reference.
+Looking back at the book of Deuteronomy, it turns out it's filled with references to the heart.
+In fact, out of all the books in the Old Testament, it's one of the top books about the heart with 49 references to 'heart' (the book of Psalms does beat it out with 133 reference).
+Imagine that, a book of Moses that's a book on the heart.

 Out of those 49 references to heart in Deuteronomy, ten of them are actually the phrase "heart and soul."
-This is very fitting seeing that there are ten commandments, and they can be summed up by loving God with all of your heart and your soul.
+This is very fitting seeing that there are ten commandments.
+And the whole law can be summed up by loving God with all of your heart and your soul.

-See might or strength really as an amplifier, not so much as a distinct thing to talk about.
+TODO: See might or strength really as an amplifier, not so much as a distinct thing to talk about.
 It is how you love God with heart & soul.

 The Soul
 --------

-The challenge in understanding the word *soul* today is that fact that the common meaning of this word is colored heavily by Greek philosophy going all the way back to Plato.
+The challenge in understanding the word *soul* is that fact that the common meaning of this word is colored heavily by Greek philosophy going all the way back, once again, to philosophers like Plato.
 Plato's concept of the soul was that it was the immortal part of you that is distinct from your body.
-In fact, it is as if the soul is trapped inside the body.
+It was as if it were the "real you" trapped in a body.
 Upon death, the soul leaves the body and carries on in existence.
-Many of the Greek concepts of the soul have influenced popular Christian doctrine.

 This stands in stark contrast to the Hebrew concept for soul found in the Old Testament.
 The Hebrew word for soul is *nephesh*.
 We can get a pretty clear picture of the meaning of this word by looking at the first few occurrences of this word found in the creation account in Genesis.
 Interestingly enough, the first three appearances of this word are not even in reference to human beings: